Haemonetics (NYSE:HAE) Updates FY 2022 Earnings Guidance

-Haemonetics (NYSE:HAE) last posted its quarterly earnings data on Monday, February 7th.
-The medical instruments supplier reported $0.84 earnings per share for the quarter, topping the consensus estimate of $0.73 by $0.11.
-Haemonetics had a net margin of 3.35% and a return on equity of 17.19%.
-The firm had revenue of $259.77 million for the quarter, compared to analysts’ expectations of $265.40 million.
-During the same period in the previous year, the company posted $0.81 EPS.
-The company’s quarterly revenue was up 8.1% compared to the same quarter last year.
-Equities analysts predict that Haemonetics will post 2.54 EPS for the current fiscal year.
+Haemonetics (NYSE:HAE) last released its quarterly earnings data on Monday, February 7th.
+The medical instruments supplier reported $0.84 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.73 by $0.11.
+The firm had revenue of $259.77 million during the quarter, compared to analysts’ expectations of $265.40 million.
+Haemonetics had a return on equity of 17.19% and a net margin of 3.35%.
+The business’s revenue for the quarter was up 8.1% on a year-over-year basis.
+During the same quarter last year, the firm earned $0.81 earnings per share.
+As a group, research analysts forecast that Haemonetics will post 2.54 earnings per share for the current year.

-An institutional investor recently raised its position in Haemonetics stock.
-Morgan Stanley lifted its holdings in Haemonetics Co.
-(NYSE:HAE) by 18.8% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 688,353 shares of the medical instruments supplier’s stock after purchasing an additional 108,691 shares during the period.
-Morgan Stanley owned 1.35% of Haemonetics worth $45,872,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 98.49% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of the business.
+Squarepoint Ops LLC acquired a new position in Haemonetics in the fourth quarter worth $1,010,000.
+Goldman Sachs Group Inc. lifted its stake in Haemonetics by 12.9% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 116,519 shares of the medical instruments supplier’s stock valued at $6,180,000 after buying an additional 13,297 shares during the period.
+Invesco Ltd. lifted its stake in Haemonetics by 1.5% in the fourth quarter.
+Invesco Ltd. now owns 74,915 shares of the medical instruments supplier’s stock valued at $3,973,000 after buying an additional 1,087 shares during the period.
+BNP Paribas Arbitrage SA lifted its stake in Haemonetics by 39.7% in the third quarter.
+BNP Paribas Arbitrage SA now owns 9,634 shares of the medical instruments supplier’s stock valued at $680,000 after buying an additional 2,738 shares during the period.
+Finally, Morgan Stanley lifted its stake in Haemonetics by 18.8% in the second quarter.
+Morgan Stanley now owns 688,353 shares of the medical instruments supplier’s stock valued at $45,872,000 after buying an additional 108,691 shares during the period.
+98.49% of the stock is currently owned by institutional investors.

 Haemonetics Corp. is a global healthcare company, which engages in the development and distribution of hematology products and solutions.
 It operates through the following segments: Plasma, Blood Center, Hospital, and Corporate.
 The Plasma segment offers automated plasma collection and donor management software systems.